Table of contents

 2. SLS certificate:

-• Security and Trust – SSL (Secure Sockets Layer) provides a secure connection between the user’s browser and the server.
-Sites with an SSL certificate are marked as “secure” by browsers, which increases user trust.
+• Security and Trust—SSL (Secure Sockets Layer) provides a secure connection between the user’s browser and the server.
+Browsers mark sites with an SSL certificate as “secure,” which increases user trust.

-• Search engine ranking – Google has confirmed that the use of HTTPS encryption (requiring an SSL certificate) is a ranking signal.
-Sites with HTTPS can be favored in search results over those using an unsecured HTTP connection.
+• Search engine ranking – Google has confirmed that using HTTPS encryption (requiring an SSL certificate) is a ranking signal.
+Sites with HTTPS can be favoured in search results over those using an unsecured HTTP connection.

 Directions and canonical tags